bokanushi-design/Unity-PSG-Player/Unity PSG Player - manual_EN.md

 ```

 * Parameter : None
-* Return value : True if any PSG Player is currently playing
+* Return value : `True` if any PSG Player is currently playing

-Returns true if any of the AudioSources for each PSG Player is currently playing.
+Returns `True` if any of the AudioSources for each PSG Player is currently playing.

 ----